CodeAvek/Web_Scraping_with_python/README.md

             print(B,'Type A for Scrap Title')
             print(B,'Type B for scrap Heading')
             print(B,'Type C for Scrap paragraph')
-            print(B.Type D for scrap All content')
+            print(B,'Type D for scrap All content')
             print(B,'Type E to quit this script')

             user = input("Enter Your Number:")